Recommender systems based on graph embedding techniques: A comprehensive review: Performance evaluation

 \subsubsection{Data sets}

-The three data sets with different recommendation scenarios, data scales, and sparsity used in simulation experiments are described in Tab.~\ref{Datasets}.
-Among them, MovieLens 100K and MovieLens 1M are two data sets from a popular online movie recommender system named MovieLens allowing users to explicitly show their preferences for watched movies by rating in order to get new movie recommendations.
-The two data sets, as a control experimental group, both record user's ratings on movies while being different from scales and sparsity, used to distinguish the performance of recommendation models in the same recommendation scenario but with different data scales and sparsity.
-In addition, another data set is Jester 617K, which is from a popular joke review platform allowing users to explicitly show their preferences for jokes, recording user's ratings on jokes.
+Three data sets from two different recommendation scenarios and with distinctive data scales and sparsity used in experiments are described in Tab.~\ref{Datasets}.
+Among them, MovieLens 100K\footnote{https://grouplens.org/datasets/movielens/} and MovieLens 1M\footnote{https://grouplens.org/datasets/movielens/} are two data sets from a popular online movie recommender system named MovieLens where users are allowed to explicitly express their preferences for watched movies by giving ratings, which will be used to implement further movie recommendations.
+As a control experimental group, the two data sets record the ratings of movies given by users while being different from scales and sparsity, used to evaluate the performance of recommendation models in the same recommendation scenario but with different data scales and sparsity.
+In addition, another data set is Jester 617K\footnote{http://eigentaste.berkeley.edu/dataset/} recording the ratings of jokes given by users, which is from a popular joke review platform where users are allowed to explicitly express their preferences for jokes.